yushan777/ComfyUI-Y7Nodes/README.md

 >
 >   Front-loading long prose too early can reduce CLIP's effectiveness, while cramming too many keywords up front may limit T5's ability to build nuance throughout the rest of the prompt.
 >
->   For possibly better results, a hybrid approach of starting with high-impact keywords to guide CLIP, then follow with flowing, descriptive language tailored for T5.
+>   For (possibly) better results, a hybrid approach of starting with high-impact keywords to guide CLIP, then follow with flowing, descriptive language tailored for T5.
 This approach plays to the strengths of both encoders (again, possibly).
 >
 >   **Token/Trigger words** are handled by enclosing them inside square brackets `[ohwx woman]`, but occasionally it might not work.
 >
+>   It's not perfect, and there can be quirks, but it will get you most of the way in producing prompts in both formats very quickly and you can always edit them afterwards (in your own editor).

 >   Two LLM models are available here, offering a balance of knowledge, instruction-following, and minimal censorship.
 >
 >   The node will attempt to download the selected model (approx 14.5GB) if it can't be found.
 >
->   If you wish to download it manually then you can get the files from
+>   If you wish to download the model(s) manually then you can get the files from
 >   https://huggingface.co/teknium/OpenHermes-2.5-Mistral-7B and place them under the directory path show below:
 >
 >   ```